fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 5.md

 - Coordinate are given in **latitude** and **longitude** (Lat/Long)
     - Lat/Lon correspond to angles at the center of earth based on a defined origin

-- **Graticule** = spherical grid of co-ordinate lines over the planetary surface; graphical grid on a map or globe
+- **Graticule** = spherical grid of coordinate lines over the planetary surface; graphical grid on a map or globe

 - **Latitude:**
     - **Parallels** = lines of latitude